Agnieszka-21/madlibs/README.md

 ## Acknowledgements

-I would like to express my sincere gratitude to my mentor, Matt Bodden, whose suggestions and practical advice helped me ensure that this project not only takes my understanding of Python to a higher level, but also encourages best practices that result in a positive experience for the user of this web application.
+I would like to express my sincere gratitude to my mentor, Matt Bodden, whose suggestions and practical advice helped me ensure that this project not only took my understanding of Python to a higher level, but also encouraged best practices that result in a positive experience for the user of this web application.